silviamaggi/smd-com/_posts/2021-05-31-learning-to-draw.md

 ---
 title: Learning to draw.
 A journey
-last_modified_at:
+last_modified_at: '2021-09-01T22:25:24.683Z'
 featured-post: false
 categories:
   - Drawing
 tags:
-  - drawing
   - drawabox
   - design
   - personal
-description: As much as wanted to, I couldn't sketch every day.
-I'd stare at the blank page, not knowing what to draw, and then give up.
-So I started a new journey.
+description: 'As much as wanted to, I couldn''t sketch every day.
+I''d stare at the blank page, not knowing what to draw, and then give up.
+So I started a new journey.'
 featured-image: feat-sam-rios-unsplash.jpg
 redirect_from:
   - /design/learning-to-draw/
 ---
-In my latest _Design, Digested_ post titled [The importance of sketching in UX and beyond]({{ site.url }}design-digested/importance-of-sketching-in-ux/), I enthusiastically suggested sketching every day.
-As much as wanted to, I couldn’t follow my own advice: I’d stare at the blank page, not knowing _what_ to draw, and then give up.
+<p class="lead">In my latest <em>Design, Digested</em> post titled <a href="{{ site.url }}design-digested/importance-of-sketching-in-ux/">The importance of sketching in UX and beyond</a>, I enthusiastically suggested sketching every day.
+As much as wanted to, I couldn’t follow my own advice: I’d stare at the blank page, not knowing <em>what</em> to draw, and then give up.</p>

 <!--more-->